alichtman/deadbolt/README.md

 ### Technical Version

 `deadbolt` is built on Electron and uses crypto.js from the node.js standard library.
 The encryption protocol used is AES-256-GCM.
 This algorithm is part of the NSA's [Commercial National Security Algorithm Suite](https://apps.nsa.gov/iaarchive/programs/iad-initiatives/cnsa-suite.cfm) and is approved to protect up to TOP SECRET documents.
-The derived key for the cipher is created using 11,000 iterations of `pbkdf2Sync`, taking in a 64B randomly generated salt, the user generated password, a 32-byte (256-bit) key length and SHA512 digest.
+A 256-bit derived key for the cipher is created using 11,000 iterations of `pbkdf2Sync` with the SHA-512 HMAC digest algorithm, a 64-byte randomly generated salt, and a user generated password.
 The authenticity of the data is verified with the authentication tag provided by using GCM.
 These parameters were chosen by following the [NIST Guidelines for pbkdf2](https://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication800-132.pdf).

 ## FAQ